-- Royal Commissions or a Commission of inquiry as defined in s 4(1).2 - 2.6 Unincorporated bodies such as boards, councils and committees that have been established to assist or perform functions connected with a prescribed authority are deemed to be within that prescribed authority (s 4(2)).
-Similarly, an office that has been established by an enactment to perform duties as an employee of a department, a member of a body or for the purposes of a prescribed authority, are not separately treated as a prescribed authority (s 4(3)). - 2.7 Section 68A of the Parliamentary Service Act 1999 exempts departments and people holding or performing the duties of an office established under that Act from the definition of a prescribed authority under the FOI Act.
-The Parliamentary Librarian, the Department of the Senate, and the Department of the House of Representatives are established under the Parliament Service Act 199 and therefore those entities and their staff are excluded from the operation of the FOI Act.
+- an incorporated company or association - Territory Legislatures, and the officers and members of the Territory legislature - Royal Commissions or a Commission of inquiry as defined in s 4(1).2 - 2.6 Unincorporated bodies such as boards, councils and committees that have been established to assist or perform functions connected with a prescribed authority are deemed to be within that prescribed authority (s 4(2)).
+Similarly, an office that has been established by an enactment to perform duties as an employee of a department, a member of a body or for the purposes of a prescribed authority, is not separately treated as a prescribed authority (s 4(3)). - 2.7 Section 68A of the Parliamentary Service Act 1999 exempts departments and people holding or performing the duties of an office established under that Act from the definition of a prescribed authority under the FOI Act.
+The Parliamentary Librarian, the Department of the Senate, and the Department of the House of Representatives are established under the Parliamentary Service Act 1999 and therefore those entities and their staff are excluded from the operation of the FOI Act.
 In addition, the Parliamentary Budget Office and the Parliamentary Budget Officer are deemed not to be prescribed authorities under s 7(1) and Division 1 of Part I of Schedule 2 of the FOI Act.